thibaudcolas/draftjs-filters/README.md

 ##### filterInlineStyles

-Removes all styles not present in the whitelist.
+Removes all styles not present in the list.

 ###### Parameters